PhD Project Course in Industrial Asset Management (OFF920)

 Content

 The course will contain a two stage learning process covering topics at the advanced level in industrial asset management.
 The first stage involves analysis and reflections on leading scholarly work on a specific theme of interest.
 The second stage will extend the learning components to the student's own PhD project with due focus on use of principles and perspectives to shape guide the R&D process.
 The course is intended to bring the student to the research front in a specific area related to his/her own PhD project.
-The course will comprise of relevant articles (and books) on a selected topic / theme.
-The module will be streamlined with respect to the scope of the PhD project.
+The course will comprise of relevant articles from various scholary sources on a selected topic / theme.
+The modules are individually streamlined with respect to the scope of the individual PhD project.

 Learning outcome

-After completed the course, the student shall have sufficiently detailed knowledge of a chosen area or a specific topic to be at the research front within the field.
-It is expected that the student(s) will be able to do proper analysis, review and reflections on the topic, and subsequently perform thorough research and development within the specific topic of interest.
+After completion of the course, the student will have sufficiently detailed knowledge of a chosen area or a specific topic to be at the research front within his/her field of research interest.
+It is expected that the student(s) will be able to do proper analysis, review and reflections on the topic, and subsequently perform thorough research and further knowledge development work within the specific topic of interest.

 Required prerequisite knowledge